Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Chef wins when the health of the boss is ≤0.
 What is the minimum number of attacks needed by Chef to win?

+DAY 22:
+Degree of Polynomial
+In mathematics, the degree of polynomials in one variable is the highest power of the variable in the algebraic expression with non-zero coefficient.

+Chef has a polynomial in one variable x with N terms.

+Find the degree of the polynomial.

+Note: It is guaranteed that there exists at least one term with non-zero coefficient.